SoftwareImpacts/SIMPAC-2023-33/README.md

 ## Required software
 _CMake_ is used for building and a recent _C++_ compiler version is required since features up to the _C++20_ standard are used.
-An _MPI_ implementation is required.
+An _MPI_ implementation supporting the _MPI_ 3.1 standard is required.
 _OpenMP_ is optional to enforce more vectorization and enable multi-threading.
-The latter is useful for performance only when a very large number of compute nodes is used.
+The latter extra layer of parallelization is useful for performance only when a very large number of compute nodes is occupied.

-The [_CVODE_](https://computing.llnl.gov/projects/sundials) solver is installed on-the-fly through _CMake_.
+The [_CVODE_](https://computing.llnl.gov/projects/sundials) solver is fetched on-the-fly through _CMake_.
 If _CVODE_ (or the whole [_SUNDIALS_](https://computing.llnl.gov/projects/sundials/cvode) package) is installed manually:
 Version 6 is required, the code is presumably compliant with the upcoming version 7.
 Enable _MPI_ (and _OpenMP_).